Bridging the Visual Gap: Fine-Tuning Multimodal Models with Knowledge-Adapted Captions: Introduction

 Consider a fine-tuning dataset for dense captioning, like the one in Figure \ref{fig:teaser} from DOCCI~\cite{onoe2024docci}, alongside a pretrained vision-language model trained on tasks like captioning, VQA, and OCR.
 If, for instance, the model has only encountered low-resolution images during pretraining, it may struggle to identify fine details, such as the drawing on the purple van or the hotel name in the background, which require higher resolution.
 This issue extends beyond resolution to other visual challenges in modern VLMs~\cite{tong2024eyes, wu2024vsp, zhang2024exploring}.
 We hypothesize that fine-tuning the model on overly complex captions may increase hallucinations, as the model is compelled to predict details it cannot accurately perceive or understand.

 Recent works on large language models (LLMs) have shown that fine-tuning primarily adapts pre-existing factual knowledge for specific tasks, with the majority of this knowledge being encoded during the pretraining phase~\cite{geva2020transformer, meng2022locating, roberts2020much}.
 Rather than acquiring new information, fine-tuning typically \emph{activates and refines pretrained knowledge}, which remains largely stable throughout the process~\cite{zhou2024lima}.
 Furthermore, \citet{gekhman2024does} demonstrated that fine-tuning on content not grounded in a model's pre-existing factual-knowledge can lead to an increase in hallucinations.
-Motivated by these findings, we demonstrate that similar challenges extend beyond factual knowledge, affecting multimodal models when fine-tuned on information that is not rooted in their pretrained visual understanding.
+Similarly, \citet{yu2024rlhf} showed that attempting to distill GPT4V into a smaller, less capable VLM significantly increases hallucinations.
+Motivated by these findings, we hypothesize that one possible cause of increased hallucinations is the excessive visual complexity of captions relative to the model's pretrained capabilities.
+We propose a method to mitigate this effect.

 To better adapt pretrained models to dense caption datasets, we introduce \methodname{}, a model-specific adaptation technique that simplifies complex details in dense captions.
 The \methodname{} pipeline, shown in Figure \ref{fig:pipeline}, automatically identifies visual knowledge gaps between a pretrained VLM and an image-caption pair by generating questions related to the image's visual content.
 It then modifies the captions to align with the model's visual knowledge and capabilities, producing adapted captions that enhance fine-grained control while balancing a low hallucination rate with high descriptiveness.